 It is in fact the very lapse of four years from the time Rasul put everyone on notice that habeas process was available to Guantanamo prisoners, and the lapse of six years since some of these prisoners were captured and incarcerated, that stand at odds with the repeated suggestions of the dissenters that these cases should be seen as a judicial victory in a contest for power between the Court and the political branches.
-See post, at 2279, 2280, 2293 (opinion of ROBERTS, C. J.); post, at 2279 2295 - 2296, 2296, 2302, 2303, 2306 - 2307 (opinion of SCALIA, J.).
+See post, at 2, 3, 28 (ROBERTS, C. J., dissenting); post, at 5, 6, 17, 18, 25 (SCALIA, J., dissenting).
 The several answers to the charge of triumphalism might start with a basic fact of Anglo-American constitutional history: that the power, first of the Crown and now of the Executive Branch of the United States, is necessarily limited by habeas corpus jurisdiction to enquire into the legality of executive detention.
 And one could explain that in this Court's exercise of responsibility to preserve habeas corpus something much more significant is involved than pulling and hauling between the judicial and political branches.
 Instead, though, it is enough to repeat that some of these petitioners have spent six years behind bars.
 After six years of sustained executive detentions in Guantanamo, subject to habeas jurisdiction but without any actual habeas scrutiny, today's decision is no judicial victory, but an act of perseverance in trying to make habeas review, and the obligation of the courts to provide it, mean something of value both to prisoners and to the Nation.
-See ante, at 2277.
+See ante, at 69.